cftang9/PQD/README.md

 [Restricted t FGM and CA n=200.R](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D200.R).

 ## Part 3: To reproduce the real data analysis results in Section 4 of the manuscript:
 We applied all tests in this manuscript to three data applications.
-To reproduce the results of our analysis (Table 2 and Figures 2-4), simply run the R program for each.
+To reproduce the results of our analysis (Table 2 and Figures 2-4), please run the R program for each.
 The data included in the csv file will be automatically read by the corresponding R program.

 ### 3.1 Twins Data: